zdravkov/kendo-docs/web/combobox/overview.md

 ### Creating a ComboBox from an existing &lt;input&gt; element

-ComboBox should be initialized after the DOM is fully loaded.
+The ComboBox should be initialized after the DOM is fully loaded.
 It is recommended that initialization the ComboBox occur within $(document).ready() statement.

 > Widget copies any styles and CSS classes from the input element to the visible input and the wrapper element.